New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

 \begin{theorem} Let $\mathcal{H}$ be finite dimensional.
-Suppose that $\varphi$ has a local error bound at every globally optimal solution of problem \eqref{Problem_DC}, i.e. for any globally optimal solution $x^*$ of this problem the exist $\tau > 0$ and a neighbourhood $U$ of $x^*$ such that
+Suppose that $\varphi$ has a local error bound at every globally optimal solution of the problem $(\mathcal{P}_{IJ})$, i.e. for any globally optimal solution $x_*$ of this problem there exist $\tau > 0$ and a neighbourhood $U$ of $x_*$ such that